Back to Blog

 A cluttered invoice is hard to read.
 Give your content room to breathe with generous margins and spacing between sections.
 Less visual noise means faster comprehension.

-Pro tip: InvoiceFlow's templates are designed with all these principles built in.
+Pro tip: BillTheBill's templates are designed with all these principles built in.
 Pick a template, customize your brand, and let the design do the heavy lifting.